SnowScriptWinterOfCode/Technical_Writing/vscode.md

 # Setting Up Visual Studio Code, Extensions, and MinGW
 below is the software installation guide to use vs code as the code editor for the C++ language.
--💠vs code is the code editor where folders and files will be created and we will write the code.
+(a) vs code is the code editor where folders and files will be created and we will write the code.

--💠mingw will be used for compiling the written code on vs code -💠extensions are downloaded to make the process of writing and running cpp programs with ease.
+(b) mingw will be used for compiling the written code on vs code

+(c) extensions are downloaded to make the process of writing and running cpp programs with ease.

 ## Step 1: Install Visual Studio Code